More Neighbors? Yes, Please!

-Neighbors for More Neighbors WNC works toward a future where we all find secure, affordable homes in the neighborhoods we choose.
+Neighbors for More Neighbors WNC works toward a future where we all have home choices that meet our needs in neighborhoods that keep us connected.

 Those neighborhoods may include great transit, a community where family and friends are neighbors, or complete neighborhoods with walkable errands and jobs.
 As we move through our lives, we find smaller and larger homes as our needs change, while staying in communities we love.
 We imagine a day where this is true for everyone: owners and renters, and people of all ethnicities and income levels.